-Colorful Malaysian spices
+Colourful Malaysian spices

 "Sudah makan?"
 (Have you eaten?)

-Malaysian night market Dish preparation
+Malaysian night market Preparing a dish

-The Alchemy of Flavors
+The Alchemy of Flavours

 🥥